|Other Name/s||Winged Man|

 While the Scarberry/Mallette sighting is considered to be the first officially reported sighting, five grave diggers in the town of Clendenin, WV (about 75 miles southwest of Point Pleasant) claimed to have seen Mothman three days earlier.
 The grave diggers described a man with wings flying over their heads.

 Plenty more sightings were reported throughout the rest of November, including by a farmer called Newell Partridge, who had seen red eyes staring at him from his hay barn.

 He had come outside because he had heard a loud whining sound, like a generator, which had changed in pitch and then suddenly stopped.

-Newell’s dog was barking and clearly upset.
+Newell’s German Shepherd dog was barking and clearly upset.
 The animal ran towards the barn, but the farmer was too terrified to follow.
-He returned to his house to get a gun, but remained in the house.
+He returned to his house to get a gun but remained in the house.
 The dog never returned to its master and is believed to have been eaten or abducted by the Mothman.

 Upon returning to their car, a figure slowly rose up from behind it.
 Mrs. Bennett described the figure as large and gray, with glowing red eyes.
 Shocked and frightened, they ran back into their friends’ house and called the police.

 They said they could hear the figure walking around on the porch and said it even looked through the windows at them.
 The figure had gone by the time the police arrived.

 Dr. Robert Smith, then a wildlife biologist at West Virginia University, suggested that the general description of the Mothman was very similar to that of the Sandhill Crane.